 When should you remove moss

-Note that your lawn needs plenty of moisture and relatively mild weather, in order to mend itself with the help of fertiliser after you’ve applied the appropriate moss killing or removal technique.
-Hence, summer and winter, when the temperatures could be too high or too low, and rainfalls are somewhat scarce, is the time, deemed unsuitable for getting rid of moss.
+Note that your lawn needs plenty of moisture and relatively mild weather in order to mend itself with the help of fertiliser.
+Hence, summer and winter, when the temperatures could be too high or too low, and rainfalls are somewhat scarce, is the time deemed unsuitable for getting rid of moss.

-Scarification involves the physical removal of moss, thatch build-up and weeds with a tool.
-Depending on the size of your lawn, you can use a rake, a manual/walk-behind scarifier or a petrol/electric scarifier.
-If you use a powered scarifier, make sure to cut the grass, first, before you proceed with raking out the moss build-up.
-Also, note that the soil should be moist – not too dry and not overwet.
-If you decide to apply a moss killing agent beforehand, ensure to give it enough time to work, as recommended on the product label instructions, before scarifying your turf.
-Don’t forget that you can hire a combo type of 3-in-1 equipment that, with the appropriate attachments, becomes a lawn mower, a scarifier or an aerator.
+If you decide to apply a moss killing agent beforehand, ensure that you give it enough time to work, as recommended on the product label instructions, before scarifying your turf.
+Remember that you can hire a combo type of equipment that, with the appropriate attachments, becomes a lawnmower, a scarifier or an aerator.
+However, if this is something you can’t handle on your own, then opt for professional lawn scarification service.

 Use a moss burner blowtorch

 Another non-chemical way of removing the undesired plant is applying an easy moss spot-killing method by using a burner blowtorch.
-However, the technique is suitable for small moss build-ups that have appeared here and there on your lawn.
-Pay heed not to damage the surrounding grass and repair the bare patch that would emerge after clearing up the burnt moss remnants and spores with some grass seeds.
+However, the technique is only suitable for small moss build-ups that have appeared here and there on your lawn.
+Pay heed not to damage the surrounding grass and repair the bare patch with some grass seeds.

-Overseeding is a versatile way of maintaining the health of your turfed area.
-You can resort to it if the grass is growing thin all over or apply it as an effective method of fixing a patchy lawn.
-And of course, overseeding the bare spot, once the moss has been removed, will help you prevent the latter from coming back.
+And, of course, overseeding the bare spot once the moss has been removed will help you prevent it from coming back.
 Just make sure to add some compost over the area and evenly sprinkle on top and mix in your grass seed material.

 Remove trees and branches